octachrome/treason/README.md

-Treason Coup
+Treason golpe
 ------------

-A clone of the card game Coup written in Node.js.
+A clone of the card game golpe written in Node.js.
 Play online at http://treason.thebrown.net.

 To run it, checkout the source code, install Node.js (version 6 or later), and run: